Rusty LaRue

 Rusty LaRue (born December 10, 1973) is an American basketball coach and former professional player.
-He was a multi-sport athlete who played basketball, baseball, and football at Wake Forest University.
+He was a multi-sport athlete who played basketball, football, and baseball at Wake Forest University.
 LaRue played in the National Basketball Association (NBA) for the Chicago Bulls, Utah Jazz and Golden State Warriors.
 He won an NBA championship with the Bulls in 1998.

 LaRue began his coaching career after his playing retirement in 2004.
 He was an assistant coach for the Wake Forest Demon Deacons basketball team under head coaches Dino Gaudio and Jeff Bzdelik from 2009 to 2014.
 He served as the head coach of the West Forsyth High School basketball team since 2015.
 LaRue retired from coaching in 2019 and is now the Chief Operations Officer of Dairi-O Restaurants.

 High school and college

-LaRue attended Northwest Guilford High School in Greensboro, North Carolina, where, in addition to being an honors student, he earned All-State honors in baseball, basketball, and football.
-As a senior in 1991, he was named North Carolina Athlete of the Year, and he attracted the attention of many colleges before choosing to attend Wake Forest, where he planned to play both basketball and football in the ACC.
+LaRue attended Northwest Guilford High School in Greensboro, North Carolina, where, in addition to being an honors student, he earned All-State honors in football, basketball, and baseball.
+As a senior, he was named the 1991–92 NCHSAA Male Athlete of the Year, and attracted the attention of many colleges before choosing to attend Wake Forest, where he planned to play both basketball and football in the ACC.
 LaRue also played collegiate baseball for one season, becoming just the second player in ACC history to play three sports in the same year.
-He was 1 of only 4 players to beat Duke at Cameron Indoor Stadium all four years, the others being Tim Duncan, Tyler Hansbrough, and Danny Green.
+He was one of only four players to beat Duke at Cameron Indoor Stadium all four years, the others being Tim Duncan, Tyler Hansbrough, and Danny Green.

 LaRue arguably had his most collegiate success on the football field.
 As a freshman quarterback in 1992, he was a member of Wake Forest's football team that took home an Independence Bowl victory, and during his senior year he broke eight NCAA records for passing, including the record for most completions in one game (55).
-However, LaRue was a solid basketball player, as well, as he helped his teammates reach the NCAA Tournament for four consecutive seasons.
-He also finished second in school history in three-point field goals made, and he finished first all-time in three-point field goal percentage.
+However, LaRue was a solid basketball player as well, helping his teammates reach the NCAA Tournament for four consecutive seasons.
+He finished second in school history in three-point field goals made, and finished first all-time in three-point field goal percentage.